-ILO standards provide guidance on ensuring financial protection and effective access to health care, including in particular the Medical Care Recommendation, 1944 (No. 69) and the Social Security (Minimum Standards) Convention, 1952 (No. 102), as well as the Social Protection Floors Recommendation, 2012 (No.202).
-These standards take account of the diversity of approaches to ensure financial protection against the cost of medical care, as first defined in the ILO Medical Care Recommendation No. 69, 1944: social health insurance and national health service, and combination of such models.
+ILO standards provide guidance on ensuring financial protection and effective access to health care, including the Medical Care Recommendation, 1944 (No. 69) and the Social Security (Minimum Standards) Convention, 1952 (No. 102), as well as the Social Protection Floors Recommendation, 2012 (No. 202).
+These standards take account of the diversity of approaches to ensure financial protection against the cost of medical care, as first defined in Recommendation No. 69: social health insurance and national health service, and combination of such models.